rienq/liftedCollocation/README.md

    - **Ns**: number of integration steps per shooting interval
    - **d**: number of Gauss-Legendre collocation nodes (d = 4 --> 4-stage Gauss method of order 8, d = 3 --> 3-stage Gauss method of order 6)
-   - **Nm**: number of masses in the chain mass problem, such that the number of states corresponds to nx = (Nm-1)*6  (+1 for the time variable in case of the time optimal formulation)
+   - **Nm**: number of masses in the chain mass problem, such that the number of states corresponds to nx = (Nm-1)*6  (+1 for the time scaling variable in case of the time optimal OCP formulation)
-   - **T**: the control horizon length as defined in the paper (= 5.0 s for the minimum effort problem, = 1.0 s for the time optimal formulation)
+   - **T**: the control horizon length as defined in the paper (= 5.0 s for the minimum effort problem, = 1.0 s for the time optimal formulation of the OCP problem)
    - **N**: number of shooting intervals in the multiple shooting discretization
-   - **wall_pos**: this is the position of the wall next to the equilibrium position of the chain mass system, this constraint is imposed on all the free masses as follows:
+   - **wall_pos**: this is the position of the wall next to the equilibrium position of the chain mass system, the corresponding constraint is imposed on all the free masses as follows:

 		for i = 1:Nm-1
 			ocp.subjectTo( wall_pos <= ps{i}(2) );